- Organization admin

 - On the SET SYNC CRITERIA screen, specify which users or groups should be included in the sync.
 Switch to the Groups tab if needed.

-- Select import type: Based on criteria / All users
+- Select import type: Based on criteria or All users

-- If using criteria: Define Field, Relationship, and Value.
+- If using criteria, define the Field, Relationship, and Value.
 Click Save and Next.

 Password Sync Agent (Separate installation)